 How risky is the Legal Process Outsourcing Services supply chain?

 The supply chain for LPO services is exposed to a low level of risk, which benefits buyers.
-LPO firms have high wage costs because they rely predominately on labor; therefore, purchases account for a much smaller portion of total revenue.
-Furthermore, negligible fluctuations in the cost of first-tier inputs make...
+LPO firms have high wage costs because they rely predominantly on labor; therefore, purchases account for a much smaller portion of total revenue.
+Furthermore, negligible fluctuations in the cost of first tier inputs...
 Subscribe to learn more.